 1993 Recipient, Foundation for Anesthesia Education & Research Starter Grant

-1997 Recipient, NIH Mentored Clinical-Scientist Development Award (KO8)
+1997 Recipient, NIH Mentored Clinical-Scientist Development Grant (KO8)

-2004 NIH RO1 Award - Anesthetic effects on thalamic synaptic transmission
+2004 NIH RO1 Grant - Anesthetic effects on thalamic synaptic transmission

 2014 Recipient, Daedalus Fund for Innovation Award, Weill Cornell Medical College

 2015 Recipient, US Dept. of Defense Grant - Novel non-anesthetic alkylphenols for the treatment of neuropathic pain

 Professor of AnesthesiologyWeill Cornell Medical College, Cornell University